sardonrx/kanban-replica/README.md

    - Click "Add Item" to add a new task.
    - Drag tasks between columns to update their status.
    - Click "Save Item" to confirm and save a new task.

-## Local Setup

-If you want to run the project locally or make changes:

-1. Ensure you have a vscode editor and a web browser installed.

-2. Open the project folder in your code editor.

-3. Make changes as needed.

-4. Open the `index.html` file in a web browser to view the updated Tasks board.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

 ## Contributing